-The results got from the ESOL test, both oral and written showed low proficiency in all areas.
-This was illustrated by the results as was indicated that out of 20 as total score for each area of 30 %.
+The results got from the ESOL test, both oral and written showed low English proficiency in all areas.
+This was illustrated by the results as was indicated that out of 20 as total score for each area: pronunciation, grammar and expressions, suitability and style, fluency and accuracy was very poor with a total percentage of 30 % as well as in written interview.